From a Single iOS App to a Multi-Product Education Platform Driving 12× Revenue Growth

 Launching an AI Study Companion Trained on 15 Years of Bar Instruction

-Bar exam students regularly hit dead ends mid-study — a concept that isn't clicking, a rule that won't stick, an essay outline that feels incomplete.
+Bar exam students regularly hit dead ends mid-study.
+A concept that isn't clicking, a rule that won't stick, an essay outline that feels incomplete.
 Human tutors are expensive and unavailable at 11pm.
 General-purpose AI tools like ChatGPT can help, but they don't understand how the bar exam is tested, what the graders are looking for, or how BarMax instructors actually teach.
-The opportunity was to build something that could fill that gap — not a generic chatbot, but an AI study companion that thinks and explains the way a BarMax tutor does.
+The opportunity was to build something that could fill that gap.
+Not a generic chatbot, but an AI study companion that thinks and explains the way a BarMax tutor does.

-Working closely with the CEO and head of engineering, I helped shape the conceptual architecture of the agent system — including the decision to route queries through jurisdiction-specific vector stores rather than feeding a single agent the full course corpus.
+Working closely with the CEO and head of engineering, I helped shape the conceptual architecture of the agent system, including the decision to route queries through jurisdiction-specific vector stores rather than feeding a single agent the full course corpus.
 This keeps responses accurate and focused while reducing token overhead.
 The content structure and training approach were a collaborative effort across the three of us; implementation was handled by engineering.

 My primary design and engineering contribution was the in-course integration.
-I designed and built a dedicated chat UI — a fixed chat bubble in the lower right of the screen, consistent with familiar patterns like Intercom, that opens into a full chat overlay without pulling students out of their study flow.
+I designed and built a dedicated chat UI: a fixed chat bubble in the lower right of the screen, consistent with familiar patterns like Intercom, that opens into a full chat overlay without pulling students out of their study flow.
 The interface connects to the Solomon API endpoint I integrated into the web product.
 The system surfaces context-aware responses informed by the student's current lesson, so explanations stay relevant to what they're actively studying rather than requiring them to re-explain their question from scratch.

 Impact

-• Beta launch at $99 for 2 weeks converted approximately 15% of eligible students — with resoundingly positive feedback that directly informed product improvements before general release
+• Beta launch at $99 for 2 weeks converted approximately 15% of eligible students, with resoundingly positive feedback that directly informed product improvements before general release

 • Launched as a standalone subscription product with two usage tiers and monthly and yearly billing, creating a new recurring revenue line independent of course purchases